aihub-dev/share-chat/README.md

 ## REST API

-The ShareGPT API is a REST-styled API that allows you to write and read conversations from our database, exposed as HTTP endpoints.
+The AIHub API is a REST-styled API that allows you to write and read conversations from our database, exposed as HTTP endpoints.

 ### Conversations Endpoint